Sales management software is one of the few pieces of software that truly saves the day for salespeople as they toil their lives away closing deals.

 This helps the sales team close deals faster and prepare themselves for each prospect.

-Automated scoring rules, lead scoring data based on firmographic makes it easy to pursue leads and make accurate pitches.
+Automated scoring rules, and lead scoring data based on firmographics make it easy to pursue leads and make accurate pitches.

 The Bad: Zendesk doesn’t score too well on the customizability front.
-With users struggling to add basic information on one hand, to not being able to integrate with other platforms.
+Users struggle to add basic information on one hand, to not being able to integrate with other platforms.
+Dedicated task management software might also be a better choice than this feature.

 Pricing: Starting at $19 per seat per month.